itsjavi/bootstrap-colorpicker/CONTRIBUTING.md

 the following guidelines.

 ### Steps to submit an issue
+These steps are mandatory.
+Issues that are not clear or are not clearly reproduceable with a live example will be closed.

-- Try to reproduce your problem in a separated environment, like in JSFiddle, [here is a template for it](http://jsfiddle.net/itsjavi/0vopxm13/), that you can fork in the same page.
+- Reproduce your problem in a separated environment, like in JSFiddle, [here is a template for it](http://jsfiddle.net/itsjavi/0vopxm13/), that you can fork in the same page.
   It already includes the required JS and CSS files.
 - Before posting your issue, consider adding this information: